Top 10 Tips for Interns

 - Intern in Middle East

-You always need to know the local customs, both company and culturally when it comes to interning especially in foreign countries.
+If you are planning to intern in a different country, great decision.
+But you need to know the local customs, both workwise and culturally when it comes to interning especially in foreign countries.
 Every location/company/country is different.
-This will really help you while you are in your destination both in the workplace and outside.
+Researching before starting your placement will really help you while you are in your destination both in the workplace and outside.

 4. Be on Time

-Most companies generally work between 9 to 6 and before departing, make sure you have enough to reach to reach your intended destination so you are not late especially in your first week.
+Most companies generally work between 9 to 6 and make sure you have enough to reach to reach your office or location so you are not late especially in your first week.
 Being late will be considered unprofessional behaviour, for example if you are going to apply for internships in the USA, people there are very specific about timings and it can reflect bad on your if you are late.

 5. Make a Good First Impression

 When you meet your colleagues for the first time find out their names and be friendly.
 Get as much information as possible by chatting with them and try to learn about the company/placement.
-Be interested and seem keen.
+Be interested and seem keen to learn or help.
+You can learn a lot by asking staff questions, don't be shy!
+It will show you are interested and also improve your learning, after all people are a great source of knowledge.

 6. Wear the Right Clothes

 Dress well to make a good impression.
 Your clothing must be immaculate and formal if you are on a professional/business placement.
-Dressing well can help improve other peoples impression of you.
+What you wear can really help improve other peoples impressions of you.

-See where you are going to be working and choose a location close by.
+If you are going to be gaining work experience somewhere other than where you live see where you are going to be working and choose a location close by to stay.
 There are likely hotels, hostels and other accommodation available.
 If you are on a short term placement you don't want to be spending too much time commuting.

 9. Be Professional

 Try to keep the conversation professional in the office/work environment unless other people ask personal things.
-Internships and the people you meet can lead to full time employment so it is important you make a good impression.
+Internships and the people you meet can lead to full time employment so it is important you make leave a lasting impression.
+When you do come to applying for jobs after your placement you will also likely need to have a contact who can provide a positive reference so its vital you do as well as you can.

 10. Enjoy the Experience

-Internships are work, but they can also be a lot of fun.
-They will likely go quickly so try to learn as much as possible and if you are friendly you will hopefully make new professional contacts or friends.
+Internships are work, but they can also be a lot of fun and whether you get a placement at home, or apply to intern abroad, the placement will go quickly so try to learn as much as possible.
+If you are friendly hopefully you will make new professional contacts or even friends.
+A placement could also lead to being offering full time employment.